alberto56/dcycleblog/_posts/2021-11-17-m1-php-speed-test.md

     WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested

-For these tests, we're not interested in the actual test results, although
+(For these tests, we're not interested in the actual static analysis test results, although there are some interesting tidbits in there; you can see you this can be useful for your own projects.)

 Results with a native ARM image
 -----

+Recall that the tag "4.2021-11-17-13-45-26-UTC" was optimized for both Intel and M1 chips.

-    docker pull dcycle/phpstan-drupal:4.0.2021-11-17-13-45-26-UTC
+    docker pull dcycle/phpstan-drupal:4.2021-11-17-13-45-26-UTC
-    time docker run --rm dcycle/phpstan-drupal:4.0.2021-11-17-13-45-26-UTC /var/www/html/core/modules/node --memory-limit=-1
+    time docker run --rm dcycle/phpstan-drupal:4.2021-11-17-13-45-26-UTC /var/www/html/core/modules/node --memory-limit=-1

-Now we have a more eyebrow-rising speed increase: 9.782 seconds for the M1, and, unsurprisingly, 1m26.842 for the Intel (there is always a small variation in execution times, so we will consider the difference between the two image build times insignificant for the Intel).
+Now we have a more eyebrow-rising speed increase: **9.782 seconds for the M1**.
+Unsurprisingly, the above has very little variation on the Intel chip.

 Conclusion
 -----